ft72/React---Laravel-Fullstack-Authentication---CRUD-Project/README.md

     Start the Laravel development server and the React development server.
     Access the application in your web browser and explore its features.

-Contributing

-Contributions to this project are welcome!
-You can contribute by fixing bugs, adding new features, or improving the documentation.
-Please follow the guidelines outlined in the CONTRIBUTING.md file.
-License